 Trees, shrubs, and plants are also covered (unless they have a disease or are poorly maintained), commonly for around $500 per item.

-Liability protection safeguards you against lawsuits for bodily injury or property damage caused to other people by you, your family members, or your pets.
-This coverage pays for the cost of defending you in court as well as any court awards, up to the limit stated in your policy documents.
+Liability protection could safeguard you against lawsuits for bodily injury or property damage caused to other people by you, your family members, or your pets.
+This coverage might pay for the cost of defending you in court as well as any court awards, up to the limit stated in your policy documents.
 Liability limits typically start at $100,000.

 ALE coverage pays the costs of having to live away from your home if you cannot stay there because of damage from an insured disaster, such as a fire or storm damage.
 Your hotel bills, restaurant meals, and other costs incurred while your home is being rebuilt – over and above your usual living expenses – are covered.